 We think the package removes some important downside risks to growth in the short term.
 Any upcoming recession may be shallower than would have otherwise been the case.
 With the energy bills capped, we think inflation will likely peak sooner and lower than the Bank of England’s expectation of a 13 percent peak by the end of the year.

-However, offering such a large stimulus package at a time inflation is so high, may incentivize the BoE to continue to hike rates aggressively.
+However, offering such a large stimulus package at a time inflation is so high, may incentivise the BoE to continue to hike rates aggressively.
 Markets currently expect peak interest rates beyond 4 percent, a level which would likely crimp future growth.

 Moreover, the package, by freezing prices, also removes the incentive to reduce consumption.
 To the extent that high natural gas prices are due to a shortage of the commodity, the possibility of blackouts in the winter remains.
 The government’s measures to increase supply by lifting a ban on fracking and increasing drilling in the North Sea are not likely to have any immediate impact on scarce energy supplies, in our opinion.